frolovilya/kamepa-app/README.md

 # Kamepa

-Photo camera with extended manual controls and features for photographers and photo enthusiasts.
+iOS Photo camera with extended manual controls and features for photographers and photo enthusiasts.
 Capture RAW photos with manual exposure.

 [Go to kamepa.app](https://kamepa.app/)